Skip to main content

 Who Gravity Filters Are Best For

 • Off-grid cabins and homesteads — Provides daily drinking water from well, spring, or rainwater sources without electricity.
-Many families use a countertop gravity filter as their primary water system.
+See our gravity-fed cabin guide.

 • Large families and group settings — Countertop gravity systems hold two to four gallons and can serve four to eight people throughout the day.
 They are far more practical than individual squeeze filters for household use.